glowfi/mdnotes/mybook/src/6_node_1_fundamentals.md

 -   Encapsulated Code (only sahre minimum)
 -   Every file in NodeJS is module by default

+### package.json vs package-lock.json

+-   package.json describes the project's dependencies at a high level

+-   package-lock.json provides a detailed record of the exact versions of those dependencies that were installed.
+This can help prevent version conflicts and ensure consistent behavior across different development environments.

 ### Modules

 **Example to show module export import**